ericcase/IFT220_Lab4/README.md

 **Default Password Policy**
-1. Create a GPO in your domain and link it to our domain.
+1. Create a GPO in your domain and link it to your domain.
 Configure the Account Policies/Password Policy as follows:

     Policy | Setting
     ------------------------------------------- | -------